Jianganchen/tiptap-extension-mcq/README.md

 ## Known issues

 - Choices in MCQComponents are taking length as keys, which might cause two choices having the same keys.
-- Toggle edit mode and read-only mode button isn't toggling the mode for the entire page.
+- ~~Toggle edit mode and read-only mode button isn't toggling the mode for the entire page.~~
 - The text summarization model used here is a free-tier model so the summarization is pretty bad.

+## Logs

+- 02/23/2025 - Fixed bugs in toggle edit mode and read-only mode button.